lisa-lumos/Snowflake/05-data-types.md

 Both external and internal stages support unstructured data.

 Types of URLs to access files:
-- Scoped URL: encoded, temp access of 24 hrs, need role privileges.
-Good for custom apps that provides files to other accounts via a share, for download for ad hoc analysis
+- **Scoped URL**: encoded, temp access of 24 hrs, need role privileges.
+Good for custom apps that provides files to other accounts via a `share`, for download for ad hoc analysis
-- File URL: identifies permanent full path of the files, need role privileges.
+- **File URL**: identifies permanent full path of the files, need role privileges.
 Good for custom apps with authorization token.
+Format: `https://<account_identifier>/api/files/<db_name>.<schema_name>.<stage_name>/<relative_path>`
-- Pre-signed URL: a https url for web browser, anyone can access, configurable expiration time.
+- **Pre-signed URL**: a https url for web browser, anyone can access, configurable expiration time.
 Good for BI tools to display the file contents.
 Need stages with server-side encryption, NOT client-side encryption (because other users need the encryption key to read the files).

 ### Directory tables
 Directory tables store file-level metadata about the files in a stage.
 Roles with sufficient privileges can get file URLs & metadata from them.